LieBtrau/electronics-design-data/components/pmic.md

 # Voltage supervisor
 Check if your MCU has an internal brownout-detector.
-Instead of a supervisor, a clean power-on reset signal can be generated using : (R||D) / C.  These three components are cheaper, but might use up more space than a single super isor and don't react well to power dips.
+Instead of a supervisor, a clean power-on reset signal can be generated using : (R||D) / C.  These three components are cheaper, but might use up more space than a single supervisor and don't react well to power dips.

 | Part number | Order nr. | Iq | Timeout | Package | Price \[€\] | Alternatives |
 | ---------------|-------------------------|-------|-------|---------|-------|--------------|